skawtus/dp-augmentation-svc/README.md

 snowpack
 ========

-__Augments stored tracking data with additional information (geo, weather, etc).
-Follows a chain of responsibility and decorator pattern.__
+__A lambda function that runs in [AWS Lambda](http://aws.amazon.com/lambda/)__

 ![Snowpack](snowpack.jpg)

--  Updates stored messages in [Amazon Simple Storage Service (S3)](http://aws.amazon.com/s3/)
+1. Augments stored tracking data with additional information (geo, weather, etc)
+2. Follows a chain of responsibility and decorator pattern.